 Adult Acquired Flat Feet

 It is most commonly seen in women over 40, but can present in either sex at any age.
+Usually it occurs in only one foot along with ankle pain and difficulty walking.
+It shouldn’t be confused with inherited flat feet, which occurs in both feet from a very young age and is normal.

 Because of its progressive nature it is best dealt with as early as possible, where conservative measures are best placed.